 Ray was continually trying to get the band into the US, but was constantly rejected by the US Consul.
 So rather than go back to Australia they began work on another album.
 It was called "Original Numbers" and contained their next single, which was "Till We Kissed"/"She's Back Again".
-The song "Till We Kissed" had been previously recorded by a number of artists, including Gerry and the Pacemakers, under the title "Where Have You Been".
+The song "Till We Kissed", originally recorded by Arthur Alexander, had been previously recorded by a number of other artists, including Gerry and the Pacemakers, the Searchers and Wayne Fontana, under the title "Where Have You Been".
 It turned out to be Ray Columbus and the Invaders biggest New Zealand hit, selling over 50,000 copies in 1965.

 Feeling that they were not making enough money to continue, Jimmy Hill and Billy Kristian decided to leave the Invaders and headed back to Australia to join up again with Max Merritt and the Meteors.
 Ray decided that he would call it quits and Ray Columbus and the Invaders were no more.